fabferri/az-pattern/vpn/s2s-vng-digitalcert-auth/Readme.md

 [![3]][3]

-The powershell script creates a subfolder **certs** under the powershell script directory and store all the the certificates in this folder.
+The powershell script **s2s-gen-cert.ps1** can run on Windows VM or Windows host. it creates a subfolder **certs** under the powershell script directory and store all the the certificates in this folder.

 The leaf certificates **s2s-client1** and **s2s-client2** can be stored in keyvault: